CliffRobinson/terminal-sweetness/README.md

 This is a mini-project designed shine a little ray of sunshine into your terminal while you're neck-deep in debugging nastiness.

-To use, save the repo somewhere (for now, I suggest putting it in your workspace, or otherwise adjacent to whatever project you want to use it in), then requiring it.
+To use, require the module and save as a variable.
 Calling the required variable as a function will send a nice quote to your terminal.

 The project is intended to run on server start, so that when a watch flag causes your code to restart and you anxiously await errors, you get a wee bit of encouragement.
 For example, see the server/index.js of the project I'm currently working on: